sheenamt/msings/README.rst

 Installation:
 -------------
 Please ensure the dependencies are installed to the system.
-This pipeline is designed to be run inside its own virtual environment (virtualenv).
+This pipeline is designed to be run inside its own virtual environment (virtualenv) which contains all required dependencies.
 The following commands will allow you to establish this virtualenv.

 To install the software to a virtual environment in your current directory, run the following commands: